“In January there were a million people who were lying on hospital beds who couldn’t leave because they had nowhere else

-The UK government seems to accept that, in principle, there might be a payment involved.
+The UK government accepts that there might be a payment involved.
 But not on the scale of it.

 There have been no official figures from either the UK or EU so far.

 The same figure had been circulating in Brussels since last year.
 More recent reports that the EU view of what to ask the UK to pay for was hardening led Alex Barker of the Financial Times to calculate an upfront demand of between €91-113 billion.

 There’s no definitive figure for how much the EU will ask for.
 Professor Iain Begg, an EU budget expert, has said that calculations can only be “on the back of an envelope”.

 These calculations are complicated: there are various liabilities apart from just the core EU budget; the UK’s share of these isn’t settled; and there’s the question of whether the UK is entitled to a portion of EU assets.
 So there are different figures for different assumptions and scenarios.
 Lower estimates assume “minimal obligations to the EU and maximum UK receipts”, whereas higher ones “maximis[e] the UK’s obligations and minimis[e] its receipts, as the Institute for Government puts it.

 Still less do we know how much the UK government will actually agree to.

 A House of Lords report has argued that legally the UK isn’t required to pay a penny.
 This has been disputed by some legal experts, and the report itself acknowledges that there are “competing interpretations”.